Food Records

-Food Records was a British rock record label set up in 1984 by David Balfe (formally of Zoo Records), who later took on Andy Ross as his partner.
+Food Records was a British rock record label set up in 1984 by David Balfe (formerly of Zoo Records), who later took on Andy Ross as his partner.
 Originally formed as an independent record label with distribution going through Rough Trade Distribution, Food also licensed acts through WEA Records, before becoming closely associated with the EMI group's Parlophone label.
 EMI invested in the label and then in 1994 EMI gained complete control and folded it into Parlophone in 2000.
-Ross died in 2022 aged 66.
+Ross died in 2022 aged 65.

 Artists

 Food was sold to EMI by David Balfe in 1994.
-Andy Ross continued running Food as a sub-label of EMI, where it was the record label of Blur, Strangelove, Idlewild, Jesus Jones, Dubstar, The Supernaturals, Octopus and Grass Show.
+Andy Ross continued running Food as a sub-label of EMI, where it was the record label of Blur, Strangelove, Idlewild, Jesus Jones, Dubstar, The Supernaturals, Octopus and Grass Show and Fungus from Sweden.

 The Food Christmas EP

 In December 1989, Food Records released The Food Christmas EP (FOOD 23) that featured Food artists covering each other's songs.
 Crazyhead covered Diesel Park West's "Like Princes Do", Jesus Jones covered Crazyhead's "I Don't Want That Kind Of Love" and Diesel Park West covered Jesus Jones' "Info-Freako".
 The EP was released on CD, 7" vinyl, 12" and a limited gatefold sleeve 12" vinyl.

 The EP charted at #63 on the UK Singles Chart.